rekharchandran/Deep-Learning-with-Tensorflow/MNIST Classification/README.md

 ### MNIST
 MNIST is the de facto " hello world" dataset of computer vision.
 This classic data set of handwritten images has served as the basis for benchmarking  classification algorithms.
 As new machine learning techniques emerge, MNIST remains a reliable resource for researchers and learners alike.

-In this note book our goal is to correctly identify digits from a dataset of thousands of handwritten images.
+Our goal here is to correctly identify digits from a dataset of thousands of handwritten images.

 ### Task Performed
 1. Prepared the dataset for the model